 - NLP Practitioner

-You may see some Acupuncturists claiming that membership of the British Acupuncture Council (MBAcC) confers a special status, which is not accurate.
-The BAcC is one of the larger voluntary organisations that charges fees for services such as insurance and websites.
-Unfortunately there is no national UK regulation within the acupuncture profession at the present time.
+You may see some Acupuncturists claiming that membership of the British Acupuncture Council (MBAcC) confers a special status, which is not completely accurate.
+The BAcC is one of the voluntary organisations in the UK that charges fees for services such as insurance and websites.
+Unfortunately there is no national UK regulation for the Acupuncture profession.